Are you looking to build your list?

 What do you have of value to offer, and why should people care?
 If you’re not sure, I can help you figure it out.

 A successful sales funnel begins with a great lead magnet and I’ve helped hundreds of satisfied clients over the years with theirs.
-Now’s your chance to get my help at a discount.
-I’m offering it on sale at 50% off, for a limited time only – making it only $300.
+Now’s your chance.
+I’m offering it here on my site for a limited time only – for a $600 investment.